Reinforcement Learning in Practice: Opportunities and Challenges: Opportunities

 \subsection{Healthcare}

 Personalized medicine systematically optimizes patients' health care, in particular, for chronic conditions and cancers using individual patient information, potentially from electronic health/medical record (EHR/EMR).
-Dynamic treatment regimes (DTRs) or adaptive treatment strategies are sequential decision making problems~\citep{Chakraborty2014}. \citet{LiuYao2018NIPS} study off-policy policy evaluation and its application to sepsis treatment. \citet{KallusZhou2018NIPS} study confounding-robust policy improvement and its application to acute ischaemic stroke treatment. \cite{Tomkins2021} learn personalized user policies from limited data and non-stationary responses to treatments, achieve a high probability regret bound, perform an empirical evaluation, and conduct a pilot study in a live clinical trial. \citet{Gottesman2020} study interpretable RL by highlighting influential transitions and apply it to medical simulations and intensive care unit (ICU) data. \cite{Menictas2019} discuss AI decision making in mobile healthcare with micro-randomized trials and just-in-time adaptive interventions (JITAIs).
+Dynamic treatment regimes (DTRs) or adaptive treatment strategies are sequential decision making problems~\citep{Chakraborty2014}. \citet{LiuYao2018NIPS} study off-policy policy evaluation and its application to sepsis treatment. \citet{KallusZhou2018NIPS} study confounding-robust policy improvement and its application to acute ischaemic stroke treatment. \cite{Tomkins2021} learn personalized user policies from limited data and non-stationary responses to treatments, achieve a high probability regret bound, perform an empirical evaluation, and conduct a pilot study in a live clinical trial. \citet{Gottesman2020} study interpretable RL by highlighting influential transitions and apply it to medical simulations and Intensive Care Unit (ICU) data. \cite{Prasad2017} investigate an RL approach to weaning of mechanical ventilation in ICUs. \cite{Menictas2019} discuss AI decision making in mobile healthcare with micro-randomized trials and just-in-time adaptive interventions (JITAIs).

-RL has shown its utility in combating the ongoing pandemic COVID-19. \cite{Bastani2021COVID19} propose to use bandits algorithms for COVID-19 tests in Greece. \cite{Capobianco2021JAIR} study how to optimize mitigation policies considering both economic impact and hospital capacity. \cite{Colas2021JAIR} propose a toolbox for optimizing control policies in epidemiological models. \cite{Trott2021COVID19} propose to optimize economic and public policy, in particular, for COVID-19, with AI Economist~\citep{Zheng2021AIEconomist}.
+RL is a promising framework to combat epidemics; and epidemics are a fruitful application area for RL to make substantial real life impact~\citep{ Li2020epidemics}.
+In fact, RL has shown its utility in combating the ongoing pandemic COVID-19. \cite{Bastani2021COVID19} propose to use bandits algorithms for COVID-19 tests in Greece. \cite{Capobianco2021JAIR} study how to optimize mitigation policies considering both economic impact and hospital capacity. \cite{Colas2021JAIR} propose a toolbox for optimizing control policies in epidemiological models. \cite{Trott2021COVID19} propose to optimize economic and public policy, in particular, for COVID-19, with AI Economist~\citep{Zheng2021AIEconomist}.

-\cite{Gottesman2019} present guidelines for reinforcement learning in healthcare. \cite{Yu2023Health} present a survey about RL in healthcare.
+\cite{Gottesman2019} present guidelines for RL in healthcare. \cite{Wiens2019} discuss how to do no harm in the context of healthcare. \cite{Tewari2017} present a survey on contextual bandits in mobile health. \cite{Yu2023Health} present a survey about RL in healthcare.